-Adopted Trail: 2N90 Tip Top Mountain
+Adopted Trails: 2N90 Tip Top Mtn.
+2N06X Lower Larga Flat

 Description